Buying property in Cancún?

 Is the renter pool growing faster than new supply in Cancún as of 2026?

-As of early 2026, renter demand in Cancún is growing roughly in balance with new supply, meaning landlords can expect stable occupancy but should not count on dramatic rent increases without offering competitive units in good locations.
+As of early 2026, renter demand in Cancún is growing roughly in line with new supply, meaning the balance is tight but not dramatically tilted in either direction, which translates to stable occupancy rather than effortless rent increases.

 Are days-on-market for rentals falling in Cancún as of 2026?